KR34T1V/VSCode-Extension-LiveWorkspace/UserGuide.md

 Navigate to the Live-Workspace icon on the left side of the screen.

+If all is done correctly you should see your remote server files in the Live-Workspace.

+---
+## Commands:
 #### Checkout:
 In order to work on a file it must first be reserved, to prevent others from working on it at the same time.